Bill0412/bandwagonhost-tutorial/README.md

 ## Issues to be solved in this tutorial(Will be solved in later updates):
-  * *Open UDP and TCP on port 22 for CentOS server.*
+  * *Open UDP and TCP on port 22 for CentOS server.(CentOS support of this tutorial is not fully implemented)*
-  * *macOS users are unable to download Outline client from Chinese itunes store.*
-  * *If you find issues not in the list, please contact me so that other users can enjoy better experience.*
+  * *If you find issues not in the list, please feel free to contact me (Email: **jxphxufh@gamil.com**) so that other users can enjoy better experience.*

 ## Donates